eagle840/katacoda-labs/jekyll/step1.md

-you'll notice that a folder _site has been created.
+you'll notice that a `_site` folder  has been created.
 Make sure you make no changes in this folder for now, it's the content for the generated site.
 Look at the index.html in _site, you'll notice its the same in your home folder right now.
 As we add content it will auto generate pages.

 `cat ~/_site/index.html`{{execute}}